aashaikh1/code1/WS-SECURITY/README.txt

 5. Build the project using: mvn clean install

-6. Run Server using: mvn -PsecureClient
+6. Run Client using: mvn -PsecureClient

 7. You will see that secure SOAP messages will be sent and received by client and server and then decrypted response will be displayed by client just for your info.